COVESA/ramses-sdk/doc/overview.md

 # Who created Ramses and why?

-Ramses was initially developed at the BMW Group and open-sourced in 2018 as part of a collaboration initiative with the Genivi Alliance.
+Ramses was initially developed at the BMW Group and open-sourced in 2018 as part of a collaboration initiative with the [COVESA](https://www.covesa.global/).
 Despite being an important part of the BMW infotainment cluster and digital portfolio, we decided that we want to collaborate with other OEMs and suppliers on the fundamentals, and specialize on the applications and customization.
 We feel like open sourcing Ramses was the best